QuoteSystemX/pgbackweb/README.md

 ## Why PG Back Web?

 PG Back Web isn't just another backup tool.
-It's your trusted ally in ensuring the security and availability of your PostgreSQL data:
+It's your trusted ally in ensuring the security and availability of your database data:

 - 🎯 **Designed for everyone**: From individual developers to teams.
 - ⏱️ **Save time**: Automate your backups and forget about manual tasks.
 - ⚡ **Plug and play**: Don't waste time with complex configurations.
+- 🔄 **Multi-database support**: Not just PostgreSQL - also supports ClickHouse and more coming soon!

 ## Features

+### Core Capabilities

 - 📦 **Intuitive web interface**: Manage your backups with ease, no database expertise required.
-- 📅 **Scheduled backups**: Set it and forget it.
+- 📅 **Scheduled backups**: Set it and forget it with cron-based scheduling.
 PG Back Web takes care of the rest.
-- 📈 **Backup monitoring**: Visualize the status of your backups with execution logs.
+- 📈 **Backup monitoring**: Visualize the status of your backups with detailed execution logs, file sizes, and execution history.
 - 📤 **Instant download & restore**: Restore and download your backups when you need them, directly from the web interface.
+Supports restoring to any configured database with automatic version detection.
+- 🔄 **Backup duplication**: Easily duplicate existing backup configurations to create new ones quickly.
+- 👥 **Multi-user support**: Manage multiple users with session-based authentication.

+### Database Support

-- 🖥 **Multi-version support**: Compatible with PostgreSQL 13, 14, 15, 16, 17, and 18.
+- 🐘 **PostgreSQL**: Full support for PostgreSQL 13, 14, 15, 16, 17, and 18.
+- 🚀 **ClickHouse**: Support for ClickHouse versions 22.8, 23.8, 24.1, and 24.3.
+- 🔌 **Extensible architecture**: Easy to add support for additional database types.

+### Storage Options

-- 📁 **Local & S3 storage**: Store backups locally or add as many S3 buckets as you want for greater flexibility.
+- 📁 **Local storage**: Store backups directly on the server filesystem.
+- ☁️ **S3-compatible storage**: Support for AWS S3 and any S3-compatible storage (MinIO, DigitalOcean Spaces, etc.).
+- 🔀 **Flexible destinations**: Configure multiple S3 destinations and choose per backup.
+- 🔗 **Presigned URLs**: Secure, time-limited download links for S3-stored backups.

+### Monitoring & Notifications

 - ❤️‍🩹 **Health checks**: Automatically check the health of your databases and destinations.
-- 🔔 **Webhooks**: Get notified when a backup finishes, failed, health check fails, or other events.
+- 🔔 **Webhooks**: Get notified via webhooks for:
-- 🔒 **Security first**: PGP encryption to protect your sensitive information.
+  - Database health status changes (healthy/unhealthy)
+  - Destination health status changes (healthy/unhealthy)
+  - Backup execution success
+  - Backup execution failures
+- 📊 **Execution tracking**: Detailed logs for every backup execution with timestamps, file sizes, and status.

+### Security & Reliability

+- 🔒 **PGP encryption**: All sensitive data (connection strings, credentials) encrypted at rest using PostgreSQL PGP encryption.
+- 🔐 **Password security**: Bcrypt hashing for user passwords.
+- 🛡️ **Session management**: Secure session-based authentication with IP and user agent tracking.
+- 🔑 **Encryption key**: Centralized encryption key management for all sensitive data.

+### User Experience

+- 🌚 **Dark mode**: Beautiful dark mode interface.
+- 📱 **Responsive design**: Works seamlessly on desktop and mobile devices.
+- ⚡ **Fast & lightweight**: Built with Go for performance and efficiency.
+- 🎨 **Modern UI**: Clean, intuitive interface built with TailwindCSS and DaisyUI.

+### Open Source

-- 🛡️ **Open-source trust**: Open-source code under AGPL v3 license, backed by the robust pg_dump tool.
+- 🛡️ **Open-source trust**: Open-source code under AGPL v3 license, backed by robust database tools (pg_dump, clickhouse-backup).
-- 🌚 **Dark mode**: Because we all love dark mode.
+- 🔍 **Transparent**: Full source code available for review and contribution.

 ## Installation